 Common Mistakes and How to Avoid Them

-• Overwatering: Always allow the top 1-2 inches of soil to dry out between waterings.
-Use a well-draining pot and never let the plant sit in water.
+- Overwatering: Always let the top 1 to 2 inches of soil to dry out between each time you water.
+The pot must drain well and don’t let your plant sit in the water.

-• Using tap water without caution: Consider switching to distilled or rainwater to prevent brown tips.
+- Using tap water without caution: Tap water contains chemicals your spider plant doesn’t like.
+So if you can switch to distilled or rainwater to avoid getting brown leaf tips.

-• Ignoring signs of distress: Keep an eye on your plant’s leaves.
-Drooping, yellowing, or browning leaves are signals that something’s wrong.
+- Ignoring signs of distress: Keep an eye on your plant’s leaves.
+Drooping, yellowing or browning leaves are a clear sign that something is wrong.

 Spider Plant Watering Frequency Table